 Survival of SARS-CoV-2 on Environmental Surfaces

 Respiratory viruses that are shed from nasopharyngeal secretions of infected persons may survive for extended periods on different surfaces, resulting in environmental contamination and potential transmission to other individuals .
-To date a single high-quality study specifically details stability, environmental persistence, and survival of SARS-CoV-2 on environmental surfaces is unknown.
-Data on the stability of SARS-CoV and MERS-CoV may be used as a surrogate for circumstances not yet studied for SARS-CoV-2.
+To date a single high-quality study specifically details stability, environmental persistence, and survival of SARS-CoV-2 on environmental surfaces.
+Data on the stability of SARS-CoV and MERS-CoV may also be used as a surrogate for circumstances not yet studied for SARS-CoV-2.

 Key Original Research Papers